figuerom16/fixi/README.md

 * `headers` - An Object of name/value pairs to be sent as HTTP Request Headers
 * `target` - The target element that will be swapped when the response is processed
 * `swap` - The mechanism by which the element will be swapped
-* `body` - The body of the request, if present, a FormData object that holds the data of the form associated with the
+* `body` - The body of the request, if present, a FormData object that holds the data of the form associated with the request
-* `drop` - Whether this request will be dropped, defaults to [truthy](https://developer.mozilla.org/en-US/docs/Glossary/Truthy) if a request is already in flight
+* `drop` - Whether this request will be dropped, defaults to the number of outstanding requests associated with the element
 * `transition` - The View Transition function, if it is available.
 Set to `false` if you don't want a transition to occur
 * `preventTrigger` - A boolean (defaults to `true`) that, if true, will call `preventDefault()` on the triggering event
 * `signal` - The AbortSignal of the related AbortController for the request